Country of origin:

 Type of music generally:

-Beautiful and fierce at her best, your choice of pops (mainstream and alternative) most of the rest of the time.
+Beautiful and fierce at her best, your choice of pops (mainstream and alternative) most of the rest of the e.

 Most recent release, This Bright Red Feeling (live, 2016); most recent studio release, 7 (2015)